anisha00207/Hotel-fly-high/README.md

 - **Facility Management:** Manage and view facilities like swimming pool, spa, restaurants, gym, and heli service.
 - **Responsive Design:** Built with Bootstrap 5 for a responsive layout.
 - **Enhanced User Experience:** Utilizes SweetAlert for alerts and AOS (Animate On Scroll) for animations.
+- **Admin panel:** admin panel to add hotel services such as staff, rooms and to confirm customer bookings

 ## Technologies Used
 - HTML